 Size: 126 x 86 x 70mm (W x H x D).

-This camera reminds me of happy times; in the sense of a contentment with the simple pleasures in life.
-Generally people didn't want so much in 1973, because there wasn't many things to want, and simple pleasures were the antidote to the general unrest in the UK (National strikes, IRA mainland bombings, the
+These cameras remind me of happy times; in the sense of a contentment with the simple pleasures in life.
+Generally people didn't want so much in 1973, because there weren't many things to want, and simple pleasures were the antidote to the general unrest in the UK (National strikes, IRA mainland bombings, the

 Cod War, joining the EEC and the introduction of VAT, and not forgetting pesky school and homework).

-There's something else, aside from seller greed, that has stopped me buying one of these cameras: snobbery - thoughts such as, does it cheapen my collection?
-No - now it's in my hands - I'm really glad I got it, because it reminds me that cameras are the tools of photography, and owning a super-duper camera doesn't make anyone a great photographer.
+There's something else, aside from seller greed, that has stopped me buying these Halinas; snobbery - thoughts such as, does it cheapen my collection?
+No - I'm really glad I got them, because they remind me that cameras are the tools of photography, and owning a super-duper camera doesn't make anyone a great photographer.